jhjaggars/jessejaggars.com/content/post/try-again.md

 title: "Try Again"
 date: 2021-04-09T08:18:12-04:00
 draft: false
+description: "No really, it's happening this time..."
+tags: [Covid]
 ---

 In a few minutes I'll be traveling back to Dunn to get my second dose